 While I'm there I can roll out some more firewood logs ready for the trailer to pick up.
-And then I will take all the remaining miniature Agapanthus and plant them in the Willow Tree garden.
+And then I will take all the remaining miniature Agapanthus and plant them in the Stumpy Garden.
 Picking up more horse manure on the way, naturally.
 And I will also gather up all the fallen yellow crab-apples (before I slip and topple over standing on one).
 There, now.
 That's the next three hours sorted!
 Easy as.

 Another long, hard working day, lots of little things accomplished, nothing finished (but is it ever finished?).
 And I can see I've made a difference - that's all that matters.
 A decision : no self-sown ferns allowed in the little rose garden by Willow Bridge.
 The ferns insist on growing right up against the roots of the roses, and end up smothering everything.

 Red Camellias in the Wattle Woods